TPTP Documents File: SZSOntology

 % SZS status GaveUp for SYN075+1

-A success or no-success ontology value should be presented as early as
+A success or no-success ontology value should be presented as early as possible, at least before

-The justifying data should be reported exactly once, delimited by lines
+any data output to justify the value.
+The justifying data should be reported exactly once,

-starting "% SZS output start" and "% SZS output end".
+delimited by lines starting "% SZS output start" and "% SZS output end".

 For example: